willyogo/yayornay/docs/architecture/overview.md

 The application uses a **subgraph-first approach** for data fetching.
 For auctions and proposals, the app queries Builder DAO subgraphs first (faster, includes historical data), then falls back to contract reads or Supabase queries if subgraph is unavailable.
 This provides faster reads, reduces on-chain query load, and enables historical data access.

 The application uses Supabase as an intermediary database for proposals and votes rather than querying the blockchain directly.
 This provides faster reads through indexed queries, enables vote history tracking, stores proposal metadata, and uses Row Level Security for access control.
 The trade-off is that data must be synced between the blockchain and database.

+The application uses **Coinbase Developer Platform (CDP) server wallets** to enable gasless transactions and simplified wallet management.
+Server wallets are created and managed via Supabase Edge Functions using the CDP SDK.
+Accounts are managed server-side by CDP, eliminating the need for local key storage or encryption.
+This architecture allows the app to pay gas fees on behalf of users and simplifies the onboarding experience.

 ## Configuration Management